Dancing all over your face

 1. Inside A Torn Apart 2.
 Bullet In Point 3.
 Insane War 4.
 Die Like A Dog 5.
 Tsavo: The Place Of Slaughter 6.
 Njord Hymn (Instrumental Delirium) 7.
 Big Anesthesia 8.
 Cancer 9.
 Sacrificed By Mistake 10.
 Doomsday 11.
 Eternal Sorrow

-Without prior knowledge it could be hard to expect anything special from Embryo Of The Endless Sands, but it becomes evident already during the initial listening round that Rhestus have the right spirit.
+Without prior knowledge it could be hard to expect anything special from Embryo Of The Endless Sands, but it becomes evident already during the initial listening session that Rhestus have the right spirit.
 Inside A Torn Apart is almost a perfect opener, a very strong and fast thrasher with infectious riffs.
 After the striking start the album shows also its less frantic side, most of the tracks alternating between pure high-speed parts and slower controlled passages.
 Regardless of what the tempo may be, there is usually some decent quality riffage on every song, accompanied with fitting Mille-like vocals.
 It is the only major disadvantage of this album that no other tracks tend to make the same kind of immediate impact as the opening song.
 Apart from that, Embryo Of The Endless Sands is simply quite a comforting and promising debut release in the classic vein.

 RIGOR MORTIS - Rigor Mortis